Adam’s and Eve’s fall from grace prove once saved always saved is false and, even worse, it creates a false god.

 John 3:15 does not say that believers in Christ do not or cannot stop believing in Christ.

 Romans 8:38-39 does not say that we cannot stop loving God.
 Certainly, nothing can separate us from God’s love, but we can stop loving Him.
 God loves all His creation, even Satan.
 But Satan definitively separated himself from God through his own hatred.
-Incidentally, Satan provides us with more proof that OSAS is false.
+Incidentally, Satan provides us with more proof that once saved always saved is false.
 Satan was an angel whom God created full of grace, but he chose to rebel against God and eternally separated himself from Him.

-After understanding the flimsy logic upon which OSAS is built, one might wonder if a proof text exists for the Catholic teaching that a person can lose their justification.
+After understanding the flimsy logic upon which eternal security is built, one might wonder if a proof text exists for the Catholic teaching that a person can lose their justification.
 Indeed, such a text exists in John 15:1-10.

 Jesus tells us, “I am the true vine, and my Father is the vinedresser.
 Every branch of mine that bears no fruit, He takes away…,” and, “If a man does not abide in me, he is cast forth as a branch and withers; and the branches are gathered, thrown into the fire, and burned.”